OctopusDeploy/docs/docs/deployment-process/projects/coordinating-multiple-projects/deploy-release-step/index.md

 The Lifecycles of project's being deployed by a _Deploy Release_ step must be compatible with the coordinating project.

 For example, if you have two projects, `Project A` and `Project B` which are referenced by _Deploy Release_ steps in another project `Project Alphabet`.
-When deploying `Project Alphabet` to the `Test` environment, the release versions chosen for `Project A` and `Project B` must be eligible to be deployed to the `Test` environment according to the lifecycles of those projects.
+When deploying `Project Alphabet` to the `Test` environment, the release versions chosen for `Project A` and `Project B` must also be eligible to be deployed to the `Test` environment according to the lifecycles of those projects.

 ## Multi-Tenant Deployments

-When it is a [tenanted](/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/index.md) project being deployed by _Deploy Release_ step, then the parent project should also be created as tenanted.
+When a [tenanted](/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/index.md) project is being deployed by _Deploy Release_ step, then the parent project should also be created as tenanted.

 When triggering a tenanted deployment of the parent project, the tenant will be used to trigger the child deployment.